교과목

 This course introduces how to systemically understand public transportation systems.
 The scope ranges from the fundamental theories to real-world applications.
 Both traditional modes including buses, subways, and taxis, and emerging transit services associated with electric vehicles (EVs) and connected and autonomous vehicles (CAVs) will be discussed.

-Traffic safety has been one of the biggest public health concerns worldwide – account for 1.3 million deaths annually.
-This course covers engineering methodologies that analyze traffic safety data and develop countermeasures and introduces the state-of-art technologies for traffic safety.
+Traffic safety has been one of the biggest public health concerns worldwide accounting for 1.3 million deaths annually.
+This course covers engineering methodologies that analyze traffic safety data and develop countermeasures and introduces state-of-the-art technologies for traffic safety.
+It also highlights the critical role of human factors in understanding driver behavior, system design, and effective safety interventions.

 This course introduces the basic concept and principle of wireless power transfer system which are being developed in electric vehicle and electric railway system.
 Also, the analysis of equivalent circuit, system design methodology, maximization of efficiency and transfer power, and magnetic field shielding technology for human body protection from the magnetic field is explained.